Does thermal leptogenesis in a canonical seesaw rely on initial memory?

-In the type-1 seesaw the Majorana nature of the heavy RHNs naturally leads to lepton number violation.
-In an expanding universe the CP violating, out of equilibrium decays of the heavy RHNs can give rise to the lepton asymmetry \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma}.
-The interference between the tree-level and one-loop decay diagrams (self energy correction and vertex term) gives the required $CP$ asymmetry, as shown in Fig. \ref{fig:Cpasymmdiag}.
+In the type-I seesaw, the Majorana nature of the heavy RHNs naturally leads to lepton number violation.
+In an expanding universe, the \textit{CP}-violating, out-of-equilibrium decays of the heavy RHNs can give rise to the lepton asymmetry \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma}.
+The interference between the tree-level and one-loop decay diagrams (self-energy correction and vertex term) gives the required $CP$ asymmetry, as shown in Fig. \ref{fig:Cpasymmdiag}.

-The $CP$ asymmetry parameter is defined as,
+The $CP$ asymmetry parameter is defined as